Best LLM for Finance (2026)

 Provider: Google

-A full 10-K filing can exceed 200,000 tokens.
-A data room for an M&A transaction can run to millions of tokens.
-Gemini 2.5 Pro’s 1M token context window is the only way to process these in a single pass, avoiding the context management complexity and potential accuracy loss of RAG-based approaches.
+A full 10-K filing can exceed 200,000 tokens, and a data room for an M&A transaction can run to millions of tokens.
+Gemini 3.1 Pro's ~1M token context window handles these in a single pass, avoiding the context management complexity of RAG-based approaches — though Claude Sonnet 5 now offers the same context length at a lower price for requests beyond 200K tokens.

-4. DeepSeek V3 (self-hosted) — Best for confidential financial data
+4. DeepSeek V4 (self-hosted) — Best for confidential financial data

 Provider: DeepSeek (self-hosted)